huybk213/audio_ip_adf/examples/korvo_du1906/README.md

 make -j4 all
 ```

-Or if you are using cmake:
+Or if you are using CMake:
 ```bash
 cd $ADF_PATH/examples/korvo_du1906
 idf.py fullclean